sagifogel/NCop/README.md

 ### Aspects

 Aspects aims to increase modularity by allowing the separation of cross-cutting concerns.<br/>
-In order to create an aspect you should first create an aspect class that will hold your desired join points,
+In order to create an aspect you should first create an aspect class that will hold your desired join points.

 ```csharp
 public class StopwatchActionInterceptionAspect : ActionInterceptionAspect